Last updated on June 28, 2022 3:42 am

 - Pivot point.
 Basically, the hinge [1] allows the handles and jaws to open and close.

 - Handle.
-These are the grips and can be either plastic, rubberized, and should be insulated depending on the size and intended use of the pliers.
+These are the grips and can be either plastic, or rubberized, and should be insulated depending on the size and intended use of the pliers.

 Common types of pliers